Bisa/factorio-init/README.md

 docker run -it --rm -v "$(pwd):/opt/factorio-init" --workdir /opt/factorio-init finit:latest test
 ```

-Using [parallel](https://www.gnu.org/software/parallel), adding ```--jobs 10``` to the above (adjust the number accordingly) will allow you to execute more tests in parallel and in turn possibly decrease the total time required to complete the run.

 ### Run tests manually

 Please note that some tests will be skipped unless you run them with the docker image, running them manually and getting them to work requires more set-up but is a quick way to get started.